 Brittney earned her degree in Geography and Environmental Studies from the University of Alaska-Southeast and has her certification in First Aid, CPR and is a Wilderness First Responder.

-After three years working as a whale watch and bear viewing guide out of Juneau, David joined the GBSK staff for his first summer in 2015.
-He earned a B.S. in Marine Biology in 2011 from the University of Alaska-Southeast and has studied orca and humpback whales in Southeast Alaska, the Pribilof Islands, and British Columbia.
-David is a certified Wilderness First Responder (WFR) and also has training in CPR and First Aid.
+He has a B.S. in Marine Biology from the University of Alaska Southeast and has studied whales in British Columbia, southeast Alaska, and the Pribilof Islands.
+He is a certified Wilderness First Responder (WFR) and also has training in CPR and First Aid.